unadlib/fronts/README.md

 ## Motivation

-todo

-## Concepts

-todo
+Among the many micro frontends solutions, [single-spa](https://github.com/single-spa/single-spa) and [Module Federation](https://webpack.js.org/concepts/module-federation/) are the best of them.

+[single-spa](https://github.com/single-spa/single-spa) is a micro frontends framework based on router configuration.
+The centralization of configuration brings a series of limitations, such as it is difficult to granulate nestable micro frontends, weak module granularity, module sharing, and so on.

+In 2019, Zack Jackson proposed and implemented Module Federation.
+Module Federation is a completely different concept from single-spa, and allows a JavaScript application to dynamically load code from another application.
+It completely solves the problem of code dependency sharing and runtime modularity.
+The idea is indeed "[A game-changer in JavaScript architecture](https://medium.com/swlh/webpack-5-module-federation-a-game-changer-to-javascript-architecture-bcdd30e02669)" as mentioned in Zack Jackson's article.
+And it's currently supported by Webpack, Next.js and Rollup.

+Although the Module Federation concept is so amazing, it has not yet gone further to provide a more complete and fully targeted micro frontends framework implementation, and this is what `Fronts` is trying to do.

 ## Features

 - **Non-module-federation** - Although Fronts is based on the concept of module federation, it also supports `non-module-federation` mode.
-- **Decentralized configuration** - Dependency management is done by configuring `site.json` for each Fronts app, support for nested micro frontends.
+- **Decentralized configuration** - Configure `site.json` for dependency management In each Fronts app, support for nested micro frontends.
 - **Cross framework** - No framework or technology stack is restricted.
 - **Code splitting & lazy loading** - Support code splitting within the Fronts app as a module, it can be lazy loaded by other Fronts app as a dependent module.
 - **CSS isolation** - Optional CSS isolation solution.
 - **Lifecycle** - Fronts provide concise lifecycle for Fronts app entry.
 - **Web Components & iFrame** - Support for multiple frontend runtime containers.
-- **Multiple patterns** - Supports building `micro-frontends` app and `non-micro-frontends` app.
+- **Multiple patterns** - Support for building `micro-frontends` app and `non-micro-frontends` app.
 - **Monorepo & TypeScript** - Friendly support for Monorepo and TypeScript, which are mutually appropriate technology stack.
 - **Version control** - It's used for efficient and dynamic delivery apps such as canary release.
 - **Zero hijacking** - Fronts didn't do any hijacking, maintaining originality and possible loss of performance and security.